Advance your nursing career at KU.

-The KU Nursing Pathway Program provides educational and career support to high school students and helps them excel in the study of nursing.
+KU Nursing Pathway Programs provide educational and career support to students interested in nursing and helps them excel in their studies while at KU.

 The program's mission is to help students become aware of nursing career possibilities and then help them excel.
 While supporting future nurses, the program contributes to Kansas nursing workforce needs.